Earthdata Search | Panoply | Giovanni | Worldview | AppEEARS | MODIS/VIIRS Subsetting Tools Suite

 Panoply

-Files in HDF and NetCDF format can be viewed in Panoply, a cross-platform application that plots geo-referenced and other arrays.
-Panoply offers additional functionality, such as slicing and plotting arrays, combining arrays, and exporting plots and animations.
+Files in HDF and NetCDF format can be viewed using NASA's Panoply data viewer.
+Panoply is a cross-platform application that plots geo-referenced and other arrays.
+Additional functionality includes the ability to slice and plot arrays, combine arrays, and export plots and animations.

 Giovanni

-Giovanni is an online environment for the display and analysis of geophysical parameters.
-There are many options for analysis.
-The following are the more popular ones.
+Giovanni is an online environment for the display and analysis of geophysical parameters (Note: An Earthdata Login is required for full Giovani functionality).
+There are several options for analysis, including:

 For more detailed tutorials: